Overview, step-by-step guide, and other resources.

 Defamation:

-- The false statement must be made before someone else, which should have harmed the plaintiff’s reputation in some third person’s eyes
+- The false statement must be made before someone else

-- The false statement caused harm to the reputation or emotional well-being of the plaintiff
+- The false statement caused harm to the reputation in the third person’s eyes, or affected the emotional well-being of the plaintiff

-The precedent cause of action refers to the common law system where courts rely on previously decided cases to determine outcomes in current cases with similar facts or legal issues, the following elements are key for precedent cause of action:
+In the precedent cause of action, courts rely on previously decided cases to determine outcomes in current cases with similar facts or legal issues.

 - The cause of action arose based on a doctrine established by a prior court decision